 Ford Territory is a crossover SUV designed to be a family car.
 It was built by Ford Australia from 2004 up until the end of production in October 2016.
-It was the first Australian made SUV that featured electronic stability control, something no other local car had at the time.
-The car was popular, and it went on to win some Australian automotive awards including the much-coveted Wheels Car of the Year for its exceptional handling and child carrying capacity.
+It was the first Australian-made SUV that featured electronic stability control, something no other local car had at the time.

-One interesting fact about this car was that it was intended to replace the Falcon Wagon, which was at the time popular with fleet buyers.
-Ford’s thought that the Territory’s fleet sales would outnumber the Wagon’s, but this was not to be because the Territory appealed to families more than it did to fleet buyers.
+Curious fact: The Ford Territory was intended to replace the Falcon Wagon, which was popular with fleet buyers at the time.
+Ford thought that the Territory’s fleet sales would outnumber the Wagon’s, but this was not to be because the Territory appealed to families more than it did to fleet buyers.

-There were three models of this car produced in each model range, the TX, TS and Ghia (Which was replaced by Titanium for the SZ).
-They varied in prices with the TX being the cheapest and Ghia (Titanium for the SZ) being the luxury model, was the most expensive.
-However, all the cars came with an in-car entertainment and control system.
+There were five series in all and three models in each series – the TX, TS, and Ghia (replaced by Titanium for the SZ).
+They varied in prices, with the TX as the cheapest and the Ghia (the luxury model) as the most expensive.
+To the buyers’ glee, all the cars came with in-car entertainment and control system.

 In 2006, the first Territory TX-based limited editions (SR) were unveiled.

 The SY II was an upgrade of the SY.
-It came with some minor interior changes like ditching upholstery colors and now using contemporary colors.
+It came with some minor interior changes like ditching upholstery colours and now using contemporary colours.
 The exterior also underwent some small changes like styling changes to the front end.
-However, the powertrains were not changed, but the 360 hp FPV FX6 engine was axed.
+The powertrains were not changed, except for the 360-hp FPV FX6 engine, which was excluded in the options for this series.
 Some of the weaknesses of the previous models, like a weak front suspension, were corrected in the SY II.